4TUResearchData-Carpentries/workshop_notes/README.md

 ## 2. Type-along notes, per lesson

-The commands the instructors type on the screen during each lesson will be appended to the documents **Lesson\*.md** found at the top of this page.
+The commands the instructors type on the screen during each lesson will be appended continuously to the documents **Lesson\*.md** found at the top of this web page (_above_ this document).

-Please use these lesson notes when you had to lag behind the instructor and need to catch up with the instructions.
-Bring up the file of the lesson upon clicking _exactly on the file name_ (hence not anywhere else in the line).
+Please use these lesson notes when you had to lag behind the instructor and need to catch up with the insgittructions.
+Bring up the file of the lesson upon clicking _exactly on the file name_ (to the right, hence not anywhere else in the line).

 Please refresh the page with the lesson notes in your browser (typically, hit `F5`).
-So, you will view the latest commands as the instructor types and the notes grow.
+So, you will view the latest commands as the notes grow.

 <!-- After the end of the lesson the instructors will decorate the type-along notes with the division in Chapters and Episodes -->